example42/psick/README.md

     fab docker.provision:log,ubuntu-14.04
     fab docker.provision:puppetrole=log,image=ubuntu-14.04 # This has the same effect

+### Vagrant tasks

+This contro-repo contains different Vagrant environments for different purposes.

+You can work with then directly issuing ```vagrant``` commands in ```vagrant/environments/<env_name>``` or via Fabric from the main repo dir.

 Run vagrant status on all the available Vagrant environments

-    fab vagrant.status
+    fab vagrant.all_status

-Run vagrant provision on all all the running vm of a Vagrant environment
+Run vagrant provision on all the running vm of a Vagrant environment:

     fab vagrant.provision:env=puppetinfra

+Run vagrant up on the given vm:

+    fab vagrant.up:vm=dev-local-docker-build-01

 ## Dependencies